-Brandon enforces the rights and remedies of secured and unsecured creditors in proceedings such as foreclosure actions, UCC sales, fraudulent transfer suits and in Chapter 7, 11 and 13 bankruptcies, including adversary proceedings, cash collateral and valuation hearings.
-He also defends financial institutions in lender liability claims and other commercial disputes brought by depositors and third parties.
+Brandon enforces the rights and remedies of lenders in proceedings such as foreclosure actions, replevin suits, and fraudulent transfer cases.
+Brandon represents secured and unsecured creditors in all phases of Ch.
+7 and 11 bankruptcies, including cash collateral, valuation, and stay relief hearings, in addition to adversary proceedings.
+He also defends financial institutions against lender liability claims and other commercial disputes brought by depositors and third parties.

-Brandon’s commercial litigation practice includes the representation of businesses, not for profit organizations and individuals in breach of contract, business tort, restrictive covenant, partnership dispute and other cases.
+Brandon’s commercial litigation practice includes the representation of businesses, not for profit organizations and individuals in breach of contract, business tort, restrictive covenant, ownership dispute and other cases.

 After earning his law degree, with honors, from Chicago-Kent College of Law, Brandon served as an Assistant State’s Attorney in the Cook County State’s Attorney’s Office where he first chaired dozens of trials and handled more than 30 appeals.
 After that, he joined a Chicagoland litigation boutique as an associate and was later elevated to partner.